Baku Safety Guide

 LGBTQ+ Travelers

-• Do not openly discuss LGBTQ+ topics or identity with strangers
+• Avoid LGBTQ+ topics with strangers

 Travel Insurance